JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 >
 > 3. **API Keys Included**: The provided `.env` file includes my personal Serper.dev API key for web search functionality.
 You can use it during your review without needing to register for your own key.

-A comprehensive RAG (Retrieval-Augmented Generation) system that combines multiple search techniques to deliver more accurate and relevant responses.
-The system uses a dual-database architecture with ChromaDB (vector embeddings) and Elasticsearch (text search) along with document reranking, providing a powerful and flexible solution that adapts to different query types.
+A complete RAG (Retrieval-Augmented Generation) system that processes documents, stores their embeddings in ChromaDB and indexes in Elasticsearch, and generates AI responses based on the most relevant content.
+The system combines multiple search techniques to deliver more accurate and relevant responses using a dual-database architecture with ChromaDB (vector embeddings) and Elasticsearch (text search) along with document reranking, providing a powerful and flexible solution that adapts to different query types.
+The system includes both an API backend and a web-based user interface.

 **Key Features**:
 - **Dual-Database Architecture**: Combines ChromaDB's vector search with Elasticsearch's text capabilities